charlesxu90/alphafold3/README.md

 # AlphaFold3 code based
-A self-maintained AlphaFold3 database for easily calling and using AlphaFold3.
+A self-maintained AlphaFold3 codebase for easily calling and using AlphaFold3.

 ## Install